madhurgupta004/madhurgupta004/README.md

 - 👋 Hi, I’m Madhur Gupta
-- 👀 I’m interested in Cross-Platform app development, competetive programming and machine learning.
+- 👀 I’m interested in AWS and DevOps tools like Jenkins, Docker, Kubernetes etc
-- 🌱 I’m currently learning Flutter and DSA
+- 🌱 I’m currently working at WatchGuard Technologies as DevOps intern.

 <!---
 madhurgupta004/madhurgupta004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.